yojeero/config_linux/.distro/void/void.md

 xbps-remove - XBPS utility for removing packages xbps-rindex - XBPS utility for processing local binary package repositories

-# --------------------------------
-# Bash aliases
-# --------------------------------
-sudo nano ~/.bash_aliases

-# Add this script
-alias xu='sudo xbps-install xbps && sudo xbps-install -Suv' alias xin='sudo xbps-install' alias xr='sudo xbps-remove -Rcon' alias xl='xbps-query -l' alias xf='xl | grep'
-alias xs='xbps-query -Rs'
-alias xd='xbps-query -x'
-alias clrk='sudo vkpurge rm all && sudo rm -rf /var/cache/xbps/*' alias halt='sudo halt'
-alias poweroff='sudo poweroff'
-alias reboot='sudo reboot'
-alias shutdown='sudo shutdown'

-# Open bash config file
-sudo nano ~/.bashrc

-# Add this line
-if [ -f ~/.bash_aliases ]; then
-    . ~/.bash_aliases;
-fi

 # -------------------------------------------------
 # Install packages from sources
 # --------------------------------------------------
-# The build process started after installing the “curl” package.
+One of the reasons for choosing this distribution was the ability to build from source, like in Arch & Gentoo, but my packages did not want to be built.
+While I was editing, I found something wrong and xbps-src started working - in the downloaded folder there is a file README.md, which contains the requirements (Requirements), this process is described in more detail.
+The build process started after installing the “curl” package.

-# The xbps-src tool itself is a Bash shell script that allows you to build packages from the Void repository on GitHub into binaries that you can install using XBPS.
+The xbps-src tool itself is a Bash shell script that allows you to build packages from the Void repository on GitHub into binaries that you can install using XBPS.
+You will mainly use it to install packages that are not available in the official Void repositories.
+First of all, make sure you have git.
+If not, run this command in a terminal.
+According to the remark above, I’ll also add curl here

 doas xbps-install -S git curl
-# Then you will need to clone the Void package repository from GitHub
+Then you will need to clone the Void package repository from GitHub

 git clone https://github.com/void-linux/void-packages.git
-# This will create a void-packages directory with a source tree of all the Void packages in srcpkgs.
+This will create a void-packages directory with a source tree of all the Void packages in srcpkgs.

-# Then go to the created directory and install the binary loader needed to build binary packages in isolation.
+Then go to the created directory and install the binary loader needed to build binary packages in isolation.

 cd void-packages
 ./xbps-src binary-bootstrap